ViaQ/Main/README-install.md

 create users.
 See below for more information about users.

 Ansible is used to install ViaQ and OCP or Origin using OpenShift Ansible.
+**NOTE** as of 2018-07-24, the openshift-ansible RPM packages for Origin available from the CentOS repos do not work with recent versions of ansible.
+You will need to follow the instructions below for cloning and using openshift-ansible from github.
+If using RPMs, the following packages are
-The following packages are required: openshift-ansible openshift-ansible-playbooks openshift-ansible-roles
+required: openshift-ansible openshift-ansible-playbooks openshift-ansible-roles

     # yum install openshift-ansible \
       openshift-ansible-playbooks openshift-ansible-roles

-If the 3.9 version of these packages are not available, you can use the git repo `https://github.com/openshift/openshift-ansible.git` and the `release-3.9` branch:
+If the 3.9 version of these packages are not available, or do not work with recent versions of ansible, you can use the git repo `https://github.com/openshift/openshift-ansible.git` and the `release-3.9` branch: